Welcome to the Center for Navigation and Communication Sciences

 Further, by understanding the principles underlying our ability to navigate through our environment and to communicate with others, and how these functions fail with aging and disease, the CNCS addresses important clinical and public health concerns.
 In so doing, the CNCS and it's research cores enhances our contributions to the health and well being of our community.

-Vestibular hair cells are innervated by afferents. more info...
+In vitro differentiated hair cells more info...